Marist in Manhattan

 Who is eligible for the Marist in Manhattan program?

-Summer Program: Students who have completed 60 or more undergraduate credits with an earned GPA of 3.25 or above are eligible to apply.
+Students who will have completed 60 or more undergraduate credits with an earned GPA of 3.25 or above in the semester prior to their participation in the Manhattan Program.

 Is financial aid available?